Altos Ventures

 Venture Round in 2015

-The Beatpacking Company is a prominent provider of ad-supported music streaming services in South Korea, offering a mobile application known as BEAT.
-This platform allows users to access a diverse range of music tailored to their genre preferences, enhancing the listening experience through social features.
-By focusing on mobile devices and smartphones, The Beatpacking Company caters to the growing demand for music streaming in a mobile-centric environment, establishing itself as a leader in the South Korean music streaming market.
+The Beatpacking Company is a prominent provider of ad-supported music streaming services in South Korea, operating a mobile application known as BEAT.
+The company specializes in developing a social mobile music streaming platform that allows users to access a diverse range of music tailored to their genre preferences.
+By focusing on mobile devices and smartphones, The Beatpacking Company offers a user-friendly experience that caters to the evolving needs of music listeners in the region.

 Huiseoul